- 2 minutes to read

 Data Paging Overview

-By default, ASPxGridView automatically splits content across multiple pages and provides end-users with an embedded page navigation UI - Pager.
+By default, the CardView automatically splits content across multiple pages and provides end-users with an embedded page navigation UI - Pager.

-The built-in pager enables end-users to navigate through ASPxGridView data.
-It consists of navigation buttons: "next", "last", "previous", "first", "All"; an indicator that displays the current page number and the total number of pages, and a page size item allowing you to specify the maximum number of rows that can be displayed within a page.
-To access and customize pager settings, use the ASPxGridView.SettingsPager property.
+The built-in pager enables end-users to navigate through CardView data.
+It consists of navigation buttons: "next", "last", "previous", "first", "all"; an indicator that displays the current page number and the total number of pages, and a page size item allowing you to specify the maximum number of cards that can be displayed within a page.
+To access and customize pager settings, use the CardViewSettings.SettingsPager property.

-The pager can be displayed above or below the rows, or on both sides.
+The pager can be displayed above or below the cards, or on both sides.

-Use the ASPxGridPagerSettings.Position property to specify the pager's position within the ASPxGridView.
+Use the ASPxGridPagerSettings.Position property to specify the pager's position within the CardView.

 Navigation in Code

-ASPxGridView provides a client-side API that enables you to navigate a user to the location you desire.
-All these methods are listed in the Member Table: Paging and Scrolling.
+The CardView provides a client-side API that enables you to navigate a user to the location you desire.
+All these methods are listed in the following table.

 After the active page has been changed, the ASPxGridBase.PageIndexChanged event is raised.